 Skill Examiners should be recruited from the local EMS community.
 You should only consider people who are currently certified or licensed to perform the skill you wish them to evaluate.
+EMR certified or licensed evaluators can only evaluate EMR candidates.
+They may not evaluate EMT candidates.
 In addition, careful attention should be paid to avoid possible conflicts of interest, local political disputes, or any additional pre-existing conditions that could potentially bias the Skill Examiner towards a particular group or the entire group of candidates.
 In no case should a primary instructor serve as a Skill Examiner for any of his/her own students.
 Casual instructor staff may be utilized if necessary, so long as they are not biased and do not evaluate any skill for which they served as the primary instructor.
 For example, the local PHTLS or ITLS instructor who taught the trauma portion of the candidates' class may not serve as the Patient Assessment/Management - Trauma Skill Examiner but can be utilized to evaluate another skill so long as you feel he/she is not biased and is qualified to perform the skill to be evaluated.